Victory gardens helped win World War II because they allowed the U.S. government to divert scarce tin supplies for military use.

 They also promoted healthier eating habits, as fresh, home-grown vegetables supplied 40 percent of the produce grown in the United States by 1944.

 People planted 20 million victory gardens across the United States during World War II.
 They sprang up on school grounds, in vacant city lots, in apartment window boxes and on rooftops.

-Today, only two victory gardens survive: the Richard D. Parker Memorial Victory Gardens in Boston’s Fenway and the Dowling Community Gardens in Minneapolis.
+Today, only two survive: the Richard D. Parker Memorial Victory Gardens in Boston’s Fenway and the Dowling Community Gardens in Minneapolis.